OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 Linking checkpoint to any other objects will switch the enabled flag and send in an `switch` event message, good for opening doorway, disabling walls, spawning in weapons etc.

-If you wish your item to be stay disabled until checkpoint activation, add `KeepDisabled` parameter to the object (no value needed)
+If you wish your item to be stay disabled until checkpoint first activation, add `KeepDisabled` parameter to the object (no value needed)

 ### Coop